Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 The most trustworthy source is the browser’s DOM inspector which gives direct access to the values defined in the source code.

-Right-click on an element and choose `Inspect` (depending on your browser the term might vary) to show that element in the DOM inspector.
+Right-click on an element and choose `Inspect` (the term might vary depending on your browser) to show that element in the DOM inspector.
 Now you can find the element’s colour values in the `Styles` tab.

 ![Displaying an element’s colour definition in the DOM inspector](_media/dom-inspector.png)